 No doubt, as their show draws closer, the highly eclectic jazz/classical/roots musical output of Punch Brothers will be put further under the microscope in this space.
 They are some interesting cats and deserve closer examination than this overview will allow.

 Trampled by Turtles is another roots music outfit, but, although featuring instrumentation similar to Punch Brothers, their musical approach, more of a bluegrass-rock, is quite different.
-Where PB could be said to take your brain to grad school, TBT is more like an elongated recess that serves comfort food.
-Both are about as much fun as outdoor music enthusiasts can safely absorb in one day.

 I suppose this is as good a time as any for me to "come out" as a member of that inexplicable clan of died-in-the-wool Merle Haggard fans that somehow got strung-out on the nighttime TV musical soap opera "Nashville."
 As with most addictions, the first one was free.